ChrisCarleton/BottomTime-Core/docs/Sites.md

 	"owner": "String: Username of the user who created the dive site record.", "name": "REQUIRED String: The name of the site.
 (Max 200 characters.)", "location": "String: The location, town, city, etc. where the dive site is located.
-(Max 100 characters.)", "country": "REQUIRED String: The name of the country in which the dive site is located.
+(Max 100 characters.)", "country": "String: The name of the country in which the dive site is located.
 (Max 100 characters.)", "description": "String: A free-form description of the site.
 (Max 1000 characters.)", "tags": [
 		"String: An array of tags to help in searching for dive sites.
 (E.g. deep, drift, good vis, etc.)"